4/24/2025

 Christopher

-Yeah, so I guess you're alluding to that comment in the US market specifically.
+Yeah, so I guess you're alluding to that comment on in the US market, specifically.
 And we see the same.
-Yeah, so we don't see any difference in the US.
-We saw most of price increases from not only OEM, but also across the board from small and mid-size suppliers in the US coming through here in Q1 and we're passing it on as we move into Q2.
-It's from everyone, right?
-So there's no, it's getting passed through.
-Don't have any other comments.
-We can see it started to come through here in April and we'll continue in May and June as we go through the cycle.
-So nothing strange and also remembering in the business model, well, with aftermarket service replacement, we always pass on the price increases.
-So in general, the general comment for us in that type of market, it's positive for us.
-So we expect that to come through here in Q2.
+Yeah, so so we don't see any difference in the US, we saw most of price increases from not not only OEM, but also across the board from small and midsize suppliers in the US coming through here in q1.
+And we're passing it on as moving to q2.
+There's no it's from everyone right so there's no uh it's got it's getting passed through i don't have any other comments we can see it starting to come through here in april and we'll continue in may and june as we go through the cycle so nothing uh nothing strange and also remembering in the business model well with aftermarket service replacement we always pass on the price increases so

 speaker